Skip to main content

 ¼ tsp black peppercorns

-3 cilantro roots, chopped
+3 cilantro roots and stems, chopped

 2 tsp soy sauce